ThinkAboutRek/SharpEdges/README.md

 ```

 **Expected Output**:
-- Threads process tasks with simulated 200ms delays, and the system shuts down gracefully.
+- Initializes a thread pool with 4 threads.
+- Processes 10 simulated tasks (messages) with a 200ms delay for each task.
+- Logs the task processing details and shows a clean shutdown process.

 ---

-### **Task 4: Testing and Failure Simulation**
+### **Task 4: Fault Tolerance and Scalability Testing**
 **Description**:
-Task 4 focuses on fault tolerance, retries, and scalability using worker threads.
+Task 4 simulates a distributed system with configurable failure probabilities, retries, and task management using worker threads.

 **Run Command**:
 ```bash